epicguy/modern-fastify-template/devops/fargate-terraform/README.md

 # Terraform scripts for AWS Fargate (Stage and Production)

 The scripts in this directory can be run against your AWS account.
-It includes all the Network infrastructure, load-balancers, Database, and a bastion server for secure DB access.
+It includes all the Network infrastructure, load-balancer, Database, and a bastion server for secure DB access.

 ## Initial setup